ratatui/ratatui/examples/README.md

 cargo run -p example-name
 ```

 This folder might use unreleased code.
-Consider vieing the examples in the `latest` branch instead
+Consider viewing the examples in the `latest` branch instead
 of the `main` branch for code which is guaranteed to work with the released ratatui version.

 > [!WARNING]